GinnyMaive/mae.lol/src/index.md

 I primarily work on backend projects; most recently I've been developing large-scale data processing pipelines.

-I'm motivated by enabling other peoples' success: as a peer mentor I've helped dozens of engineers grow in their careers, as a lead I've helped new teammates become productive contributors, and as a manager helped my reports navigate the chaos and properly acknowledged for their hard work.
+I'm motivated by enabling other peoples' success: as a peer mentor I've helped dozens of engineers grow in their careers, as a lead I've helped new teammates become productive contributors, and as a manager helped my reports navigate chaos and get properly acknowledged for their work.

 I'm *absolutely terrible* at needless bureaucracy and toil.